-“Perfect submission” (what that means and the “perfect delight” and peace –“all is at rest”-that results from obedience)
+- “Perfect submission” (What does that mean?
+What is the “perfect delight” and peace (“all is at rest”) that results from obedience?)

-4. Sing, with accompaniment if possible, Blessed Assurance, Jesus is Mine, every day for a month.
+3. Sing, with accompaniment if possible, Blessed Assurance, Jesus Is Mine, every day for a month.

-- Assign one stanza along each week as copy work.
+- Assign one stanza each week as copy work.

-- Assign one stanza each week as memorization to be recited.
+- Memorize one stanza each week to be recited.

 - Have your student write out this hymn in his own words.